On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Setup

 Moreover, competitive games have a unique NE $(p^*,q^*)$ which is also its unique correlated equilibrium.
 Henceforth, without loss of generality, we will assume that the payoffs satisfy condition (a) above.
 Observe that in the special case of zero-sum games, i.e. $H = -G$, the condition (a) would become: $G(0,0) > G(1,0)$, $G(0,1) < G(1,1)$, $G(0,0) > G(0,1)$ and $G(1,0) < G(1,1)$.
 This condition is satisfied by several common zero-sum games, including the \textit{matching pennies} game which we will use as a running example.

 \begin{remark} Note that the set of zero-sum games with unique NE is strictly contained in the set of competitive games.
-The results in \citet{phade2019geometry} imply that, for any competitive game, there exists a corresponding zero-sum game \footnote{We note that the transformation between the non-zero-sum game and corresponding zero-sum game may not be linear, where a linear transformation is one that is obtained by changing the payoff matrices to be $a_1 G + b_1$ and $a_2 H + b_2$ for player $1$ and $2$, respectively, where $a_1, b_1, a_2, b_2 \in \bbR$.} such that the best-response functions of both the players are exactly the same.
+The results in \citet{phade2019geometry} imply that, for any competitive game, there exists a corresponding zero-sum game such that the best-response functions of both the players are exactly the same.
+This transformation is, in general, non-linear (where a linear transformation is one that is obtained by changing the payoff matrices to be $a_1 G + b_1$ and $a_2 H + b_2$ corresponding to players $1$ and $2$ respectively, for scalars $a_1, b_1, a_2, b_2 \in \bbR$.)
 It is easy to see that if two games have the same best-response functions, then they have the same NE.
 However, this does not imply that the players' behavior (whether on average, or day-to-day) will be the same when such games are played repeatedly.
 Appendix~\ref{sec:competitive} illustrates significant qualitative differences in the last-iterate behavior of players playing no-regret strategies for two such ``equivalent'' games. \end{remark}

 We define $R^* := G(p^*, q^*) = G(1,q^*) = G(0,q^*)$ (where the chain of equalities follows because $p^*$ is in the interior and by the definition of a Nash equilibrium).